A Man Called Ove Book Club Questions and Recipe

 These Persian Cookies with raisins are delightful and different.
 According to my research, they are the equivalent of chocolate chip cookies to children in Persia.

 They aren’t too sweet and have a rich butter taste to them.
 The texture reminded me of a Madeleine with crispy edges.
 The cookies would be wonderful with a cup of hot tea.
+If you are looking for food ideas for A Man Called Ove, look no further!

 A Man Called Ove Persian Raisin Cookies